Child murder: Media coverage

-In 1992, after the fatal shooting of 7-year-old Dantrell Davis as he left the Cabrini–Green public housing project for school, the Chicago Tribune put every child murder on the front page (generally no murders were front-page news).
-62 child murders were reported that year.
+In 1992, after the fatal shooting of 7-year-old Dantrell Davis as he left the Cabrini–Green public housing project for school, the Chicago Tribune put every pedicide on the front page.
+62 pedicides were reported that year.

-Multiple deaths in one incident, such as the 1999 Columbine High School massacre and the 2012 Sandy Hook Elementary School shooting, tend to gather the most media attention but are statistically scarce.
+Multiple deaths in one incident, such as the 1999 Columbine High School massacre, 2012 Sandy Hook Elementary School shooting and the 1996 Dunblane massacre tend to gather the most media attention but are statistically scarce.

 Genocide and child soldiers

 The military use of children refers to children being placed in harm's way in military actions, in order to protect a location or provide propaganda.
 This is sometimes referred to as child sacrifice, though not equivalent to the religious variety.
 It may also refer to the use of children as child soldiers or saboteurs.

 Red Hand Day on February 12 is an annual commemoration day to draw public attention to the practice of using children as soldiers in wars and armed conflicts.